- Booster Gold

 This incredible piece of technology, (based on technology created by Brainiac 5's ancestor, the original Brainiac), generates an extremely powerful personal force field capable of deflecting missile blasts or preventing oxygen-loss in the vacuum of space.
 The force field can be adapted and channeled to focus around the user or projected a moderate distance.
 Twentieth-century reproductions of Brainiac 5's force field created after the destruction of the original belt were considerably less resistant that the original "invulnerable" belt.

 Oddly, the 30th-century technology of the Legion of Super-Heroes ended up in the 25th-century Space Museum by way of the 20th century.
 When Brainiac 5 accompanied several Legionnaires into the past in order to apprehend Booster Gold for crimes against time (in Booster Gold #8, 1986 and Booster Gold #9, 1986), Brainiac donated his personal technology to Ronald Reagan, sitting President of the United States, in order to save him from an assassination attempt.
 The equipment would be passed forward, finally resting in the Space Museum where they would be stolen by Booster Gold.
 In addition to being a time paradox, this also means that Booster's reliable Flight Ring is over 500 years old.

-Most of Booster Gold's stolen 25th-century technology is defensive in nature, his alien-designed, wrist-mounted blaster rays are pure offense.
+While much of Booster Gold's stolen 25th-century technology is defensive in nature, his alien-designed wrist-mounted blaster rays are pure offense.
 Each wristband can fire a directed energy ray at the push of a lever concealed in Booster's gloves.
-The force of the blasts can be adjusted from a simple stun to a destructive blast able to destroy hardened concrete.
+The force of the blasts can be adjusted from a simple stun to a destructive blast able to crumble hardened concrete.
 Booster has nicknamed these weapons his "Booster Shots."

 Each version of Booster's armor has contained some form of arm or wrist mounted energy ray, always referred to by Booster as a Booster Shot despite variations in power output and origin.
 In most cases, Booster Shots exert the greatest strain on Booster's internal power supplies.